WBNS-TV: Since 1995

 Working with sister company Radio Sound Network, WBNS-TV, WBNS (AM) and Ohio News Network (ONN) produced and distributed on a Streaming media platform the Ohio State spring football game in 2001.
 It was one of the first live sporting events in the U.S. to be streamed.
 The game was delivered on RealVideo, a compressed video format, on the RealPlayer media player platform on the station's website.
 It also was distributed to Windows Mobile mobile devices using the Windows Media Player format, including Compaq's IPAQ personal digital assistant which required an ExpressCard to connect to the Internet.

-On June 11, 2019, Dispatch announced it would sell its broadcasting assets, including the WBNS stations, to Tegna Inc. for $535 million in cash, a handsome return on its purchase of WBNS radio in 1929.
+On June 11, 2019, Dispatch announced it would sell its broadcasting assets, including the WBNS stations, to Tegna Inc. for $535 million in cash.
 Coinciding with WBNS-TV's 70th anniversary, the deal ended the Wolfe family's involvement in local media after over a century.
 At the time of the sale announcement, channel 10 was the only major television station in Columbus still owned by Ohio-based interests.

 The sale was approved by the FCC on July 29, 2019, and was completed on August 8.
 WBNS-TV became Tegna's third television station located in Ohio, operating alongside fellow CBS affiliate WTOL in Toledo and NBC affiliate WKYC in Cleveland.

+On August 19, 2025, Nexstar Media Group announced it would acquire Tegna.
+In Columbus, Nexstar already owns WCMH-TV.

 Programming

-Syndicated programming
+Sports programming

-WBNS-TV has been the market's home of the syndicated runs of Wheel of Fortune since 1983 and Jeopardy! since 1984; it is one of the few stations to carry the entire run of both series.
-Other syndicated programs broadcast on WBNS-TV (as of January 2022) include Live with Kelly and Ryan, Daily Blast Live and Dr. Phil.
+WBNS-TV has strong ties to the athletic department of the Ohio State University.
+For many years, it has produced the coaches' shows for both the football and men's basketball teams, along with other shows about Ohio State athletics.
+Additionally, its radio sister has been the flagship station of Ohio State football and basketball for decades.
+Prior to the launch of the Big Ten Network in September 2007, the station aired Ohio State games offered by ESPN Plus in both sports, including prime time preemptions of CBS network programming for games.
+Because of the Big Ten Network's exclusive contracts to cover live Ohio State sports, WBNS now only carries selected CBS Big Ten basketball broadcasts on weekends and latter portions of the conference tourney, although the programming outside of live sports remains produced by WBNS-TV; WSYX-DT3 and WCMH-TV currently air Ohio State football games through their affiliations with Fox and NBC and those respective networks' contracts with the Big Ten Conference.
+Since 2023, WBNS-TV has carried select Ohio State football games through the Big Ten on CBS as part of the network's new deal with the Big Ten Conference.
+The station provides local coverage of the PGA Tour's Memorial Tournament, which is held at Muirfield Village Golf Club in Dublin, Ohio.